-You may notice in the photo, between the mouse figurine and the medication bottle, a little spider.
+You may notice in the photo to the right, between the mouse figurine and the medication bottle, a little spider.
 With its previous moult exoskeleton hanging above.
 If you really look, you’ll see that there is greater clarity in a circle around the spider.
 This is Charlotte’s cave.

 An update: Charlotte moved her web over to the left corner of the window, which is a great spot for her.

 which we have in Quebec and is perhaps all over the world, weaves a web between plants in meadows.
 Because it is so energetically costly to weave a web, the spider creates a zig-zag pattern across with silk that is coated with proteins that show up in UV light (or else the zig-zag renders the view more obvious), so that birds don’t fly through in pursuit of insects.
 This idea is now being applied to glass, to reduce bird impacts.
 Read about it on the BBC website.